Use Our Online Services

 • An examinee who has twice failed the Life exam is prohibited from taking the Life exam and the Combined Life & Health exam for 90 days but could take the Health exam or any of the property and casualty exams or the Bail Bond exam.

-• An examinee who has twice failed the Property exam is prohibited from taking the Property exam, the Industrial Fire exam, the Personal Lines exam, and the Combined Property & Casualty exam for 90 days, but could take the Automobile exam, the Casualty exam, the Bail Bond exam or any of the life and health exams.
+• An examinee who has twice failed the Property exam is prohibited from taking the Property exam, the Personal Lines exam, and the Combined Property & Casualty exam for 90 days, but could take the Casualty exam, the Bail Bond exam or any of the life and health exams.

-• An examinee who has twice failed the Personal Lines exam is prohibited from taking the Industrial Fire exam, the Automobile exam, the Personal Lines exam, the Property exam, the Casualty exam, and the Combined Property & Casualty exam, but could take the Bail Bond exam or any of the life and health exams.
+• An examinee who has twice failed the Personal Lines exam is prohibited from taking the Personal Lines exam, the Property exam, the Casualty exam, and the Combined Property & Casualty exam, but could take the Bail Bond exam or any of the life and health exams.